 Old Gods of Appalachia - Contains 1) old gods 2) the Appalachians 3) sassy Scotts-Irish witches.
 It might as well have been made to pander directly to me.
 Fantastic atmospheric writing.

 The Legendarium - Fantasy book podcast.
 Had a series where one host read through LotR for the first time which was fun, but it ends up being rather tame by my going.
 Not in-depth or out-there enough to keep my interest.
+EDIT LONG AFTER THE FACT: These guys did an episode where they interviewed the guy behind Sad Puppies and I got no time for that.

 Good Friends of Jackson Elias - Talking shop about Call of Cthulhu.
 Pretty low-key and relaxing.
 Fills time.